-In case of an emergency during the school day, your child will only be released into the custody of those people who you have previously identified on the emergency card.
+In case of an emergency during the school day, your child will only be released into the custody of those people who have been previously identified on the emergency card.
 Proof of identity may be required.

-Those NOT identified on the emergency card can only pick up a child if the parent or guardian has sent a hand written and signed note to the school notifying the school of this person's identity and proof of identification is provided.
+Those NOT identified on the emergency card can only pick up a child if the parent or guardian has sent a handwritten and signed note to the school notifying the school of this person's identity and proof of identification is provided.